I was just about three years old lying down, probably dozing or daydreaming, in the backseat (no such thing as seatbelts!) of my parents 1940 Mercury.

 This song was recorded by many, but Robison’s is of special interest to we ukulele buffs.
 Here’s a pic of his signature model in my collection.
 But I digress.

 A second song that every one of us kids knew was “Praise the Lord and Pass the Ammunition,” a song inspired by a US Navy “fighting chaplain.”
-Click or tap on the next image or link to give a listen.
+Click or tap on the triangle in the next image or link to give a listen.

 We kids also thrilled at the thought of airplanes and “fighting aces.”
 Here’s a song we all knew and sang as we buzzed each other with our arms stretched out like wings–just like “Johnny Zero.”

-Click or tap on the next image or link to listen a lively version of this one.
+Click or tap on the triangle in the next image or link to listen a lively version of this one.

 And, with the season fast upon us, another song from those early World War II days is “I’ll be Home for Christmas.”

-Even as children we understood that this melancholy song told the story of a soldier overseas, like many of our friends and family, who longed to be home at Christmas time—if only in his dreams.
-Click or tap on the next image for the 1943 Bing Crosby version of this one with some good photos.
+Even as children we understood that this melancholy song told the story of a soldier overseas, like many of our friends and family, who longed to be home at Christmas time—if only in his or her dreams.
+Click or tap on the triangle in the next image for the 1943 Bing Crosby version of this one with some good photos.

-On that note, gentle (and nearly all younger than me) readers, I hope to have transferred a few of my childhood earworms to your ears as we head into the 2020 version of a “bleak midwinter” still in sequestration.
+On that note, gentle readers, I hope to have transferred a few of my childhood earworms to your ears as we head into the new year and remember past ones.
 So, stay warm, stay safe, stay masked,

 Oh yes, my favorite ukulele in my collection from those days!